Overview

 • To foster the development of essential intellectual attributes which will facilitate growth and maturation throughout the graduates' careers through lifelong learning.

-Every resident at Cleveland Clinic Florida plays an integral role in daily patient care.
+Every resident in the Cleveland Clinic in Florida program plays an integral role in daily patient care.
 Under the supervision of our world-renowned physicians, they diagnose and treat most patients that present to our facility.

-Our year is divided into 26 modules, each module is 2 weeks in length.
+Our year is divided into 26 modules.
+Our modules are 2 - 4 weeks in length.
 We work in a 6+2 block schedule where the + 2 is the ambulatory block.
-A sample three-year plan is noted below:
+Noting our impending growth, the sample three-year plan for academic year 24-25 is noted below.
+This will evolve over the next 3 years as each class grows to 13 categorical.

 Name of Rotation Modules